-- All students in these levels receive the same topics and writing prompts. - You will be told the general topic (but not the specific questions) 1 day in advance. - Similar to the TOEFL iBT Writing section, there are two tasks: - o an Integrated Response - For this task, students will listen to a short lecture and read a short passage, and then write a response that summarizes both points of view presented in the listening and reading passages. - o an Independent Response - For this task, students will write a long paragraph or essay (depending on the level of your class) to express and support an opinion on an academic topic.
+- All students in these levels receive the same topics and writing prompts. - You will be told the general topic (but not the specific questions) 1 day in advance. - Similar to the TOEFL iBT Writing section, there are two tasks: - o an Integrated Response - Listen to a short lecture, read a short passage, and then write a response summarizing both points of view in the listening and reading passages. - o an Independent Response - Write a long paragraph or essay (depending on your level) to express and support an opinion on an academic topic.